HeyPuter/docs/src/AI/img2txt.md

 platforms: [websites, apps, nodejs, workers]
 ---

-Given an image will return the text contained in the image.
+Given an image, returns the text contained in the image.
 Also known as OCR (Optical Character Recognition), this API can be used to extract text from images of printed text, handwriting, or any other text-based content.
 You can choose between AWS Textract (default) or Mistral’s OCR service when you need multilingual or richer annotation output.

 ## Syntax